Dillon Taylor Shooting Prompts Public Outcry: Should Utah Police Wear Cameras?

 “These cameras are capturing good work by law enforcement,” says Chief Burbank.
 “If we’re doing something wrong, it will capture that, too.
 But it is an advantage for all law enforcement.
 What the camera captures is a factual representation of what took place.”

-If you were arrested in Salt Lake City, or if you have been charged with a crime elsewhere in Utah, you need an experienced defense attorney to protect your legal rights.
+If you were arrested in Salt Lake City, or if you have been charged with a crime elsewhere in Utah, you need an experienced Salt Lake City criminal defense lawyer to protect your legal rights.
 To set up a free and confidential consultation, call Darwin Overson at (801) 758-2287, or contact us online today.